-- 37 business fields are subject to specific requirements, which may be classified as: - six business fields that are completely prohibited from FDI under the Job Creation Law (narcotics, gambling or casinos, harvesting of fish listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora, utilisation or harvesting of coral, chemical weapons and chemicals that may damage the ozone layer); - 60 business fields that are reserved for cooperatives and small and medium-sized enterprises (SMEs); and - 46 business fields that are open to FDI if in partnership with cooperatives and SME.
+- 37 business fields are subject to specific requirements, which may be classified as: - open to foreign direct investment (FDI) but subject to a maximum foreign shareholding limit; - open to FDI but subject to special approval from the relevant ministry; - 100 per cent reserved for domestic investors; and - certain business fields that are limited, supervised or regulated by a separate regulation on the supervision and control of alcohol beverages; - six business fields that are completely prohibited from FDI under the Competition Law (narcotics, gambling or casinos, harvesting of fish listed in the Convention on International Trade in Endangered Species of Wild Fauna and Flora, utilisation or harvesting of coral, chemical weapons and chemicals that may damage the ozone layer); - 60 business fields that are reserved for cooperatives and small and medium-sized enterprises; and - · 46 business fields that are open to FDI if in partnership with cooperatives and small and medium-sized enterprises.

 Several sectoral laws (eg, in banking, non-banking financial services (venture capital, multi-finance and securities companies), insurance, mining, oil and gas, and shipping) introduce foreign investment rules and restrictions.
-It goes beyond the scope of this overview to discuss those sectoral laws in detail.